esperanca/personal_website/src/pages/cases/babylon.md

 **Reviews and contribution** - In order to drive contribution to components in weekly BAU work, we redesigned the product and design reviews, including engineers in the contribution process.

-![Reviews approach](/images/reviews-babylon.png "Driving adoption through feedback loops") More about how teams contributed to DNA in [this post](https://amyhupe.co.uk/articles/enabling-contribution-in-the-early-stages-of-the-babylon-design-system/) by Amy Hupe
+![Reviews approach](/images/reviews-babylon.png "Driving adoption through feedback loops") Amy Hupe, former Product Manager, shares how teams contributed to DNA in [this post](https://amyhupe.co.uk/articles/enabling-contribution-in-the-early-stages-of-the-babylon-design-system/)

-**Code Refactoring** -  To improve usability and accessibility issues, we refactored existing components and adopted design tokens.
+**Code Refactoring** -  To improve usability and accessibility issues, we refactored existing components, adopted design tokens and new QA practices

 **Documentation** - While Zeroheight was helpful for our initial documentation, we developed a custom documentation website with PWA, SSR, and CI/CD integration.
-This helped us to test our components in production environments.
+This helped us to test our components in production environments (breaking changes)

 **Scalability** - To support internal products, clinician systems and partner requirements (NHS, Bupa and Mount Sinai) we implemented theming capabilities.